• Skip to main content

 Fairy Pools swimming

-The Fairy Pools, in the heart of the isle of Skye, are a top spot to swim in Scotland.
+The Fairy Pools, in the heart of the Isle of Skye, are a top spot to swim in Scotland.
 The clear waters are really tempting.
-However be mindful that the island is windy and not tropical, so have good clothes to dry and warm up after.
+However, be mindful that the island is windy and not tropical, so have good clothes to dry and warm up after.

-You solution would be to hike early morning or in the evening to avoid the crowds.
+Your solution would be to hike early morning or in the evening to avoid the crowds.

 Coire Na Creiche Hike